adamtow/cronios/README.md

 # cronios
-Cronios runs iOS shortcuts on an automatic schedule in the background
+Cronios runs iOS shortcuts on an automatic schedule in the background.